kshannon/kshannon.github.io/_posts/2018-06-18-up-and-running.md

+---
+layout: post
-#Up and Running with Ubuntu, Nvidia, Cuda, CuDNN, TensorFlow, and Pytorch
+title: "Up and Running with Ubuntu, Nvidia, Cuda, CuDNN, TensorFlow, and Pytorch"
+date: 2018-06-20
+categories: admin
+---
-###An in-depth look into getting TensorFlow and Pytorch working on Ubuntu 18.04 with your Nvidia GPU.
+An in-depth look into getting TensorFlow and Pytorch working on Ubuntu 18.04 with your Nvidia GPU.
-#####Kyle M Shannon - June 2018

 Building and training deep learning models is laborious task.
 Ensuring your environments, packages, and GPUs work in harmony adds to that effort.
 This guide gets fairly in-depth to help users that are relatively new to Linux.
 Ubuntu's latest long term support (LTS) 18.04 was released around the end of April, so I decided to wipe my current Linux box and start from scratch.
 Including getting my deep learning environments installed.
 As 18.04 is relatively new, there may be some confusion when determining which packages to install. hopefully this post helps alleviates those worries.
 I walk through the process slowly, and provide all terminal inputs and most of the output.
 I also not just show what I am doing, but try to explain why.

 Hopefully you find this helpful!
 Let's get into it...

-##Contents
+## Contents
 - [Preamble](#Preamble)
 - [GPU Compatibility](#GPU_Compatibility)
 - [Nvidia Drivers](#Nvidia_Drivers)